 The outside part of the Museum showcases the Cultural village showcasing the different lifestyles of different tribes in the whole of Uganda represented like Iteso, Baganda, Bagisu, Bacholi, and other tribes.

 The museum also exhibits distinct species of mammals like Long-horned buffalo and the Indian Elephant.

 Traditional music section.

-Stone Age and Iron Age freely available for travelers to view its different stone tools that were used millions of years ago.
+Stone Age and Iron Age are freely available for travelers to view the different stone tools that were used millions of years ago.

 Transport and communication.